Nitish-003/Nitish-003/README.md

 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ... programming from chrisy university
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... mail me on churiwalanitish2003@gmail.com
+- 📫 How to reach me ... on churiwalanitish2003@gmail.com
 - I am currently persuing BCA from Christ University, Bangalore.
 <!---
 Nitish-003/Nitish-003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.